cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/04_my_access_rights.md

 ---

 # My Acces Rights
-This chapter describes how the access rights are set and how the access cards works in the Shieldoo Secure Network.
+This chapter describes how the access rights are set and how the access cards work in the Shieldoo Secure Network.

 ## Access Rights
-The access rights to different servers are managed by your Shieldoo Secure Network administrator, they can not be set by the user himself/herself.
-If they are set, Shieldoo forces the user to connect to the network under its restriction.
+The access rights to different servers are managed by your Shieldoo Secure Network administrator.
+They can not be set by the user themself.
+If they are placed, Shieldoo forces the user to connect to the network under its restriction.

 The following steps describe how to view my access rights in your Shieldoo Secure Network:
 1. Log in to your organization's Shieldoo Secure Network web application.